Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] The elapsed time from the creation of work items to their completion: Lead Time.
 The elapsed time to complete work items once they are active: Cycle Time.
 The remaining work: Burndown.
 - [ ] The elapsed time from the creation of work items to their completion: Burndown.
 The elapsed time to complete work items once they are active: Lead Time.
 The remaining work: Velocity.

-### You need to consider the underlined segment to establish whether it is accurate.
-To find when common open source libraries are added to the code base, you should add [Jenkins] to the build pipeline.
+### To find when common open source libraries are added to the code base, you should add [Jenkins] to the build pipeline.

 - [ ] No adjustment required.
 - [ ] SourceGear Vault.